MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 -   Import and execute the Postman requests in sequence and functionality should be easily tested (provided database was set up)
 -   JSON file is named `storefront-api-requests.postman_collection.json`

+**_Note: You can also perform manually testing by making request to base url but Postman Collection has all of the requests already formatted..._**

 ### Testing the Code with Scripts

 -   Run `npm run test` to run the testing suite